Heartbroken Dog Visits His Best Friend's Grave Every Day

 This little dog named Cesur recently lost the one person in his life who mattered most to him.
 But even in the wake of his best friend's death, Cesur's love and loyalty for him still has yet to fade.

-Last week, after years of illness which had left him paralyzed, 79-year-old Mehmet Ilhan died at a hospital near his home in Bursa, Turkey.
+After years of illness which had left him paralyzed, 79-year-old Mehmet Ilhan died at a hospital near his home in Bursa, Turkey.
 For the last two years of his life, Cesur had been Mehmet's faithful companion, so his passing was especially heartbreaking.

 "Because of my father's paralysis, they had a different kind of connection," Mehmet's son Ali told The Dodo.
 "When my father was in the hospital during his last days, Cesur stopped eating."